 Enforcement of compliance labeling varies too.
-Whether a government agency like the US FDA, OSHA, or the European Commission threatens fines for noncompliance, or your customers downstream in the supply chain will return improperly labeled shipments, you don’t want to be caught with noncompliant labels.
+Whether a government agency like the United States Food & Drug Administration (US FDA), Occupational Safety and Health Administration (OSHA), or the European Commission (EC) threatens fines for noncompliance, or your customers downstream in the supply chain will return improperly labeled shipments, you don’t want to be caught with noncompliant labels.

 Managing compliance labeling doesn’t need to cause headaches when you use a robust and reliable enterprise labeling system.
 Following these key principles will set you up for compliance labeling success.

 Whether you have 10 product varieties or 10,000, it’s inefficient to create a new label for each variety.
 However, this is what many companies end up doing when they don’t consider the scalability of their labeling system.
 When a new product variant or configuration is introduced, a new label file is created.
 Before long, you’re managing to hundreds or thousands of label files, and they’re often saved in random locations and updated inconsistently.

 Using smart label templates connected to your business database eliminates this inefficiency and allows you to easily manage and update all your labels.
 Instead of thousands of individual label files, you can manage to a small number of templates that use database connections to pull in variable data such as lot number, SKU, shipping address, HazCom statements, health warnings, and even images.
 Simply update the data in the business database, and all labels using that data will be automatically updated.